fapapa/fapapa.github.io/resume.md

 ## Summary

-I caught the software programming bug in 2003 and have been coding every chance I get ever since.
-I am a full-stack web developer with a particular passion for back-end and Javascript frameworks.
+I caught the software programming bug in 2003 and have been coding ever since.
+I am a full-stack web developer with a particular passion for Rails and React.
 My projects are live today, being used to solve real-world business problems.
 I subscribe to the old adage, "Find something you love to do and you will never work a day in your life," and feel blessed to have found "that something."
 My mind and temperment are well-suited for logically working through problems and coming up with elegant solutions.

 ## Skills